 In the meantime, these weekend backpacks help me to be immersed in nature.
 To continue to see the alpenglow from my secluded campsite, to walk alpine ridges, enjoy the riot of colors found in the Rocky Mountain wildflowers and to be reminded again of why I enjoy the outdoors.

 I love any time spent outdoors.
 And the weekend outings are no exception.
 The thru-hikes may have been milestones in my life, but the weekend outings continue to bring the joys of the wilderness into my life on a regular basis.

-This post was contributed Trail Ambassador Paul Magnanti.
+This post was contributed former Trail Ambassador Paul Magnanti.